NSS-Day-Cohort-66/Team-1-Link/readme.md

 ## Part 2

-Link found some more materials in the Tabantha Frontier, he also stopped in Rito village to buy a few items.
+Link found some more materials in the Tabantha Frontier, he also stopped in Rito village to buy a few new items.
 Add the following items to his materials array:

 `'Goat Butter', 'Fresh Milk', 'Cane Sugar', 'Raw Bird Thigh'`